francizjamez/francizjamez/README.md

-# Francis James Dela Cruz
+“Intellectual growth should commence at birth and cease only at death.”

+― Albert Einstein

+> Coffee.
+The finest organic suspension ever devised...
+I beat the Borg with it.
+> - Captain Janeway

-I am a full-stack web developer, based out of Cagayan De Oro, Philippines.
-I am adept at Reactjs, node, mongodb, express aka MERN, but also can easily adapt to any tech.
+Thanks for visiting my profile, my name is Francis, I am a full-stack web developer, based out of Cagayan De Oro, Philippines.
+I am adept at Reactjs, node, mongodb, express collectively known as the MERN stack, but also can easily adapt to any tech.

-## EXPERIENCE
-- Full-stack Web Developer
-  - Freelance — Remote
-  - July 2021 - PRESENT
-  - Frontend Tech: ReactJS, HTML, CSS
-  - Backend Tech: ExpressJS, NodeJS, MongoDB, Firebase
-  - My work involves building websites and web apps for clients from different parts of the world.

 ## PROJECTS